7 Reasons Why Cannabis Is One of the Best Preventive Medicine

 4 - Prevents Heart Disease

-For obvious reasons strictly controlled clinical human trials using marijuana and its derivatives in marijuana vaporizers have been few and far between.
-But what we do know is that low doses of tetrahydrocannabinol act to relax and widen blood vessels.
-This is known as vasorelaxation which is as positive as it sounds.
+For obvious reasons, strictly controlled clinical human trials using marijuana and its derivatives in marijuana vaporizers have been few and far between.
+But what we do know is that low doses of tetrahydrocannabinol relax and dilate blood vessels.
+This is known as vasorelaxation, which is as positive as it sounds.

-With widened blood vessels the strain of high blood pressure can be greatly reduced.
+With widened blood vessels, the strain of high blood pressure can be greatly reduced.
 It’s the reason you often see marijuana users with reddened and dilated eyes.
-This same effect could be used to help anyone in a family with previous heart disease.
+This same effect could be used to help anyone in a family with a history of heart disease.

 5 - Alzheimer’s Prevention

-The THC in marijuana can slow or even stop the increasing the progress of Alzheimer’s disease.
+The THC in marijuana can slow or even stop the progression of Alzheimer’s disease.
 This is because the presence of THC through marijuana intake can slow the production of beta-amyloid proteins in the brain.
 These proteins are a classic feature of Alzheimer’s and are thought to be a key contributor to the development of the disease.
-This is because these beta-amyloid proteins clump together to form a hard insoluble plaque.
-A study done at the University of South Florida went a long to explaining how THC acts to protect the brain, lessening and even halting the growth of these proteins.
+This is because these beta-amyloid proteins clump together to form hard, insoluble plaques.
+A study done at the University of South Florida went a long way to explaining how THC acts to protect the brain, lessening and even halting the growth of these proteins.

 6 - Keeps Bones Strong

 The good news is that marijuana can help.
-CB1 receptors found in bones, and elsewhere in the body, respond positively to the introduction of marijuana.
-The cannabinoids then work to thicken bones, this could be potentially life-changing for those suffering from osteoporosis.
-Another study showed that when mice who were beginning to show signs of osteoarthritis when injected with pure CBD their condition stopped almost immediately.
-For those immobile sufferers with early stages of such diseases, using a desktop vaporizer might provide some much needed relief.
+CB1 receptors found in bones and elsewhere in the body respond positively to the introduction of marijuana.
+The cannabinoids then work to thicken bones, which could be potentially life-changing for those suffering from osteoporosis.
+Another study showed that when mice beginning to show signs of osteoarthritis were injected with pure CBD, their condition improved almost immediately.
+For those immobile sufferers with early stages of such diseases, using a desktop vaporizer might provide some much-needed relief.

 7 - Can Slow Down the Aging Process

-We all know that our memories are going to fade and that our cognitive abilities at some point just won’t be what they used to be.
+We all know that our memories will fade and that our cognitive abilities will, at some point, just no longer be what they used to be.
 But does it have to be like that?
-Recently scientists at the University of Bonn and The Hebrew University of Jerusalem through years of meticulous research have found that that may not always be the case.
+Recently, scientists at the University of Bonn and the Hebrew University of Jerusalem, through years of meticulous research, have found that this may not always be the case.

 In their studies, the scientists gave mice of varying ages small doses of THC and afterward tested them on their learning capacities and memories.
 What they found was astonishing.
-The mice given placebos displayed normal age-dependent brain function while the cognition of the mice given the THC was just as good as the two month old control group.
+The mice given placebos displayed normal age-dependent brain function, while the mice given THC had cognition just as good as that of the two-month-old control group.
 Of all the ways to consume marijuana, the most potent is via vaping.
-The regular use of a desktop vaporizer like the Arizer Extreme Q or something smaller like Crafty could make all the difference when it comes to your brain’s health.
+Regular use of a desktop vaporizer like the Arizer Extreme Q, or a smaller one like the Crafty, could make all the difference for your brain’s health.

-Hopefully with more liberal attitudes towards marijuana becoming more in vogue people will come to understand and reap the benefits of it.
-A quality desktop vaporizer could have significant benefits to your health and whether you realize it yet or not Future You will thank you for it.
+Hopefully, with more liberal attitudes towards marijuana becoming more in vogue, people will come to understand and reap the benefits of it.
+A quality desktop vaporizer could have significant benefits for your health, and whether you realize it yet or not, you will thank yourself for it in the future.